 - You use your vehicle for delivery services

 There are also non-driving related reasons that could result in a high-risk driver status.
 The most common is for having a history of missing your premium payments that result in a policy cancellation.
-Another popular reason that has nothing to do with your driving is lying to your insurer.
-No one likes to be lied to and if your insurer finds out that you’ve misrepresented your situation (like where you live) you run the risk of having your policy cancelled, which in turn will likely place you in the high-risk category.
+Another popular reason that has nothing to do with your driving is lying to your insurance provider.
+No one likes to be lied to.
+If your insurance company finds out that you’ve misrepresented your situation (such as where you live), you run the risk of having your policy cancelled, which in turn will likely place you in the high-risk category.

 Find the Best Car Insurance Rates